-Candida is a type of fungus that can cause an infection in your skin.
+Candida is a strain of fungus that can cause an infection in your skin, among other locations.
 In normal conditions, your skin may host small amounts of this fungus, but problems arise when it begins to multiply and creates an overgrowth.
-More than 150 species of candida exist, but the majority of infections are caused by a species called candida albicans.
+More than 150 species of candida exist, but the majority of infections are caused by a species called Candida albicans.

-Candida skin infections can occur on almost any area of the body, but are more commonly found in intertriginous regions—where two skin areas may touch or rub together—such as armpits, the groin, skin folds, and the area between the fingers and toes.
+Candida skin infections can occur on almost any area of the body, but they are more commonly found in intertriginous regions, where two skin areas may touch or rub together.
+Such areas include the armpits, groin, and skin folds, as well as the area between your fingers and toes.
 The fungus thrives in warm, moist, and sweaty conditions.

 - people who are overweight

 - people who have recently undergone antibiotic therapy

 Certain medications may also increase the risk for this type of fungal infection.
 Corticosteroids are the most problematic, but birth control pills and antibiotics are other possible causes.
 If you take these types of medications, you should monitor your skin regularly for signs of Candida infections.

 Symptoms vary depending on body location, but include the following: